-Partner with the stakeholders identified in Policy SC-P1.1 to develop and implement a plan to transition from petroleumrefining and other highly polluting industries to renewable, sustainable, and clean industries that provide living-wage jobs.
-The plan should address site remediation responsibilities along with timelines and strategies to improve health, safety, infrastructure, job opportunities, and revenue opportunities during the transition toward a net-zero-emission economy, paying special attention to developing new opportunities for Impacted Communities to realize economic, health, educational, and other benefits.
+Partner with the stakeholders identified in Policy SC-P1.1 to develop and implement a plan to transition from highly polluting industries to renewable, sustainable, and clean industries that provide living-wage jobs.
+The plan should address site remediation responsibilities along with timelines and strategies to improve health, safety, infrastructure, job opportunities, and revenue opportunities during the transition toward a net-zero-emission economy, paying special attention to developing new opportunities for Impacted Communities to realize economic, health, educational, and other benefits, without placing a disproportionate economic burden on those with the least means.